 The EU has advanced the most for CSDP in the area of training.
-In 2010, a report for the European Parliament on implementation of 1325 in the EU's external relations noted that "Generally efforts and training are regular, however there is still a need for common standards, more extensive (both in content and time-frame) elements and high-level compulsory training."
-This observation still stands, particularly with the low level of gender training for Heads of Missions and there seemed to be a low level of everyone receiving gender training and as written in the indicator report - particularly only 50% of responding States undertake gender training for all military and 60% of responding States undertake gender training for all police going to CSDP missions/UN Peacekeeping operations.
-However In 2011, a standard EU gender module is being produced by the Swedish Folke Bernadotte Academy, for use both by Member States (whose remit is pre-deployment training)
+In 2010, a report for the European Parliament on implementation of 1325 in the EU's external relations21 noted that "Generally efforts and training are regular, however there is still a need for common standards, more extensive (both in content and time-frame) elements and high-level compulsory training."
+This observation still stands, particularly with the low level of gender training for Heads of Missions and there seemed to be a low level of everyone receiving gender training and as written in the indicator report - particularly only 50% of responding States undertake gender training for all police going to CSDP missions/UN Peacekeeping operations.22 However In 2011, a standard EU gender module is being produced by the Swedish Folke Bernadotte Academy, for use both by Member States (whose remit is pre-deployment training)